molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 #### 2.5.2 [Lateral friction ( shlat2D)](./BUILD/SHLAT2D/README.md)
 NEMO offers a wide range of lateral boundary conditions from free-slip to 'strong' slip.
 In NEMO, the lateral condition is controlled by the so-called *shlat* coefficient, which can be defined as a 2D field, read in an external file.
-Lateral friction modification in some specific straits, is classically used in our simulations, with the same will to reduce the flow, just as we do with bottom friction, but also for full sub-areas such as the Mediterranean Sea, along the Antarctic Coast, and for some spots in the Labrador Sea, along the West Greenland coast.
+Lateral friction modification in some specific straits, is classically used in our simulations, also in order to reduce the flow, just as we do with bottom friction, but also for full sub-areas such as the Mediterranean Sea and for some spots in the Labrador Sea, along the West Greenland coast.
 Playing with this condition is rather empirical, and results from many years of model tuning in the community.
 No strict rationale can be provided (intent of defining lateral rugosity did not lead to convincing results...).

 #### 2.5.3 [3D restoring coefficient file:](./BUILD/RESTO/README.md)
 Standard NEMO code use a so called `resto.nc` holding a 3D relaxation coefficient (sec^-1).
 Restoring is done where this coefficient is non-zero.
 For the sake of tracability, `resto.nc` is now fully built during the preparation of the configuration.
-In DRAKKAR, is was partially built 'on the fly', for flexibility but it turns out that it makes the control difficult.
+(In DRAKKAR, is was partially built 'on the fly', for flexibility but it turns out that it makes the control difficult.)

 Regions where 3D restoring is used are:
 ##### Overflow regions: